ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :version_added:

-    * Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
+    * Only needed if this option was extended after initial Ansible release, in other words, this is greater than the top level `version_added` field.
-    * This is a string, and not a float, i.e. ``version_added: '2.3'``.
+    * This is a string, and not a float, for example, ``version_added: '2.3'``.

   :suboptions: